retnakalakjm-creator/VSAQwen/PROJECT_ARCHITECTURE.md

 - Yahoo Finance data is cached locally as CSV files under `cache/`; cached data is reused unless the download function is explicitly called with `refresh=True`.
 - The metrics layer is operational for bar geometry, historical rolling statistics, ratios, percentile ranks, and semantic classifications.
 It deliberately performs quantitative preparation rather than VSA interpretation.
 - The market-structure layer currently contains swing detection/history, structural swing scoring, structural progression, trend context, smart-money scoring, and related context models.
-- The evidence layer is operational for the currently enabled supply, demand, and structural-progression collection paths, with evidence represented as immutable `Evidence` objects and returned through `EvidenceResult`.
+- The evidence layer is operational for the currently enabled supply, demand, Spring, and structural-progression collection paths, with evidence represented as immutable `Evidence` objects and returned through `EvidenceResult`.
+Spring is collected point-in-time through `evidence/spring.py::collect_spring()`.
 - Evidence aggregation is operational: evidence is grouped by `(bar_index, direction)`, multiple observations on the same bar/direction are treated as one event, primary/supporting/effort-result/structural roles are separated, and event contribution is calculated without blindly summing duplicate evidence.
 - Professional scoring is operational for trend, supply, demand, effort, strength, weakness, and confidence; scanner evaluation combines structural qualification with current/recent directional VSA confirmation.
 - The current scanner therefore has a functioning analysis chain from market data through metrics, market structure, evidence, professional scoring, qualification, ranking, and actionable-candidate output.